Can Large Language Models Infer Causation from Correlation?: Experiments

 \subsection{The \ourdata Skill in Existing LLMs}

-We show the performance of LLMs in \cref{tab:res}.
+We show the performance of seventeen LLMs in \cref{tab:res}.
 We can see that pure causal inference is a very challenging task across all existing LLMs.
-Among all the LLMs, the best performance is 33.38\% F1 by BART MNLI, which is even higher than latest GPT-based model, GPT-4.
+Among all the LLMs, the best performance is 33.38\% F1 by BART MNLI, which is even higher than the latest GPT-based model, GPT-4.
 Notably, many models are worse than random guess, which means that they totally fail at this pure causal inference task.
+The observation still holds for few-shot chain-of-thought prompts tested in \cref{appd:optimization}.